 Meaning

-In the quote “Poetry should surprise by a fine excess and not by singularity, it should strike the reader as a wording of his own highest thoughts, and appear almost a remembrance.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.
+The message behind “Poetry should surprise by a fine excess and not by singularity, it should strike the reader as a wording of his own highest thoughts, and appear almost a remembrance.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme